Kotlin/dataframe/docs/StardustDocs/topics/schemasImportSqlGradle.md

 }
 ```

-After importing the data schema, you can now start to import any data from SQL table or as a result of an SQL query
+After importing the data schema, you can start to import any data from SQL table or as a result of an SQL query
 you like using the generated schemas.

 Now you will have a correctly typed [`DataFrame`](DataFrame.md)!